Acts 10 – Cornelius, Peter, and the Conversion of Gentiles

 a.
 About the ninth hour of the day he saw clearly in a vision: We are not told specifically here that Cornelius was praying, but it was the ninth hour (3:00 in the afternoon).
 This was a customary time of prayer for Jews.
 Also, as Cornelius related the incident to Peter in Acts 10:30, he specifically said he was praying (at the ninth hour I prayed in my house).

 b.
-He saw clearly in a vision an angel of God: This was not a dream, nor did it actually happen.
+He saw clearly in a vision an angel of God: This was not a dream, nor did an angel physically appear to Cornelius.
 This was a vision that came in the “mind’s eye” of Cornelius.
 At the same time, it was so vivid that Cornelius would later say, a man stood beside me in bright clothing (Acts 10:30).

 c.
 Cornelius!
 It is significant that God spoke to Cornelius directly, even calling him by name.
 It is also significant that Cornelius responded with a healthy fear of the heavenly and holy (he was afraid).
 This shows that Cornelius had a real relationship with God.